flushingtech/Votte_Backend/src/data/generate-social-media-posts.promptfile.md

 the following is a previous social media post enclosed in <example> tags.
 1. increment the hackathon number by 1.
 2. rewrite the post using the projects details in <projects> tags below.
-3. hashtag where appropriate for social media
+3. hashtag where appropriate for social media. use only tech-related hashtags.
 4. the square brackets denote the category of the winner:
 	1. "overall" denotes the winner of the hackathon
 	2. "technical" denotes the category of the winner with the most technically advanced project